 - 2. Application of Section 12(h) and Section 13 of the Exchange Act to the Applicants.
-As outlined above, in order to be a BDC, Fidus SBIC will register a class of equity securities under Section 12(g) of the Exchange Act.
-Absent an exemptive order, such registration subjects Fidus SBIC, on an unconsolidated basis, to periodic filings with the Commission, even though Fidus SBIC will have only one equity holder, who obviously has ready access to such information on a more timely basis than required under the Exchange Act. - 3.
+As outlined above, in order to be a BDC, Fidus SBIC registered a class of equity securities under Section 12(g) of the Exchange Act.
+Absent an exemptive order, such registration subjects Fidus SBIC, on an unconsolidated basis, to periodic filings with the Commission, even though Fidus SBIC has only one equity holder, who obviously has ready access to such information on a more timely basis than required under the Exchange Act. - 3.
 Requested Exemption.
-Accordingly, the Applicants request an order of the Commission under Section 12(h) of the Exchange Act exempting Fidus SBIC from the reporting requirements of Section 13(a) of the Exchange Act, subject to the conditions specified in Section IV of this Application.
+Accordingly, the Applicants request an Order of the Commission under Section 12(h) of the Exchange Act exempting Fidus SBIC from the reporting requirements of Section 13(a) of the Exchange Act.